-Policies and strategies of the CaixaBank Group in relation to problem assets in the construction and property development sectors
+Policies and strategies of CaixaBank in relation to problem assets in the construction and property development sectors

-The underlying criterion guiding the CaixaBank Group's management of problem assets in the real estate sector is to help borrowers meet their obligations.
+The underlying criterion guiding CaixaBank's management of problem assets in the real estate sector is to help borrowers meet their obligations.

 First, with the commitment of shareholders and other companies within the borrower group, it studies the possibility of granting grace periods so that the financed land can be developed, ongoing property development can be finalised and finished units can be sold.